oneconvergence/dkube-examples-internal/tf/clinical_reg/README.md

       - i.
 Login user, Eg: ocdkube
       - ii.Git user , (github ID) in case of gitauth
     - Auth token: Copy the auth token from developer settings and fill into the auth-token field
-6. Click on Create Run
+6. Click on start.
 7. A test inference will be created by the pl,
-8. Model Publish
+8. Click Repos, Go to that model
    -  Click publish model
    -  Serving image: default
+   -  Click on Transformer
    -  Transformer Image: default
    -  Transformer code: reg_demo/transformer.py
-   -  Choose CPU and submit
+   -  Click on submit button
    -  Published Model will be available in Model Catalog.
 9. Deploy Model
    -  Go to Model Catalog and Click on the Published model.